Brain Health After 40

 It’s a good idea to be on the move as much as possible because you’ll promote blood flow and improve overall health.
 Try walking to your workplace instead of taking the bus or car, or better yet, drive a bicycle!

 Fish isn’t just a tasty lunch option; it’s also a miracle food.
 Fish has many great positive sides to it, one of which is an improvement of brain health.
-Studies have shown that people who eat fish at least once a week has a 60% lower chance of getting Alzheimer’s disease.
+Studies have shown that people who eat fish at least once a week have a 60% lower chance of getting Alzheimer’s disease.

 The reason behind this is that fish contains an omega-3 fatty acid called DHA.